The problem

 Try it 10 more times?

-We were encouraged by how excited users were when they saw the media upload feature, and realised how simple it would make design.
+But despite the setback, we were really encouraged by how excited users were when they saw the media upload feature, and they realised how simple it would make it for them to design.
 So we tore our designs apart and built them again via 10 rounds of design, testing, and implementation.

 Beta launch